Perga affinis (PERGINAE)

 • colour of dorsal side of hind femora (black vs. dark orange)

-All other features are identical, in particular the morphology and spacing of the hairs (bristles) on the sawsheath and the length of the sawbench.
-These are features which separate P. affinis from P. dorsalis.
+All other features are identical, in particular the morphology and spacing of the hairs (bristles) on the sawsheath and the length of the sawbench, which other authors have considered to be diagnostic features for separation of P. affinis and P. dorsalis (Benson, 1939; Carne, 1962; Riek, 1962).

 This is a workbook page … a part of our website where we record the observations and references used in making species identifications.
 The notes will not necessarily be complete.
 They are a record for our own use, but we are happy to share this information with others